tradingview-pine-seeds/docs/faq.md

 __A:__ Your GitHub repository has a __Check data and create pr__ action set up.
 Validation warnings and errors can be found in its log.

-#### Q: Why host data in public repositories?

-__A:__ We love open source code and our tools help a lot of people because of it, but if you want to connect private data - that's completely fine as well.